Carb Cycling While Flexible Dieting

 - Very active days: 238 grams

-The more she exercises, the more energy her body requires, thus, the more carbs she should consume.
+The more she exercises, the more energy her body requires and the more carbs she should consume.

-These carbs are still consumed within an overall macro ratio that produces a 20% calorie deficit.
+These carbs are still consumed within an overall macro ratio, producing a 20% calorie deficit.

 - Foster, G. D., Wyatt, H. R., Hill, J. O., McGuckin, B. G., Brill, C., Mohammed, B. S., ... & Klein, S. (2003).
 A randomized trial of a low-carbohydrate diet for obesity.
 New England Journal of Medicine, 348(21), 2082-2090.
 Study link